 Executive Summary

-GRITS is a biosurveillance application that allows users to more efficiently monitor textual data sources for infectious disease threats by conducting an automated initial analysis that succinctly summarizes the critical epidemiological information in a text source, and proposes possible diseases associated with a report.
+GRITS is a biosurveillance application that enables infectious disease analysts to monitor non-traditional infectious disease information sources (e.g., online news outlets, ProMED reports, blogs) to diagnose and locate infectious disease outbreaks.
+GRITS analyzes these textual data sources for infectious disease threats by conducting an automated analysis that succinctly summarizes the critical epidemiological information.
+Then, GRITS suggests possible diseases associated to the analyst with a detailed report.

 GRITS can be accessed through a web-interface for detailed analysis of single text samples.
-Through the web-interface users can access dynamic visualization of GRITS analyses, perform powerful queries of an index of over 250,000 disease reports for similar disease occurrences, and examine historical disease emergence events pertinent to a text sample.
-The comprehensive GRITS API can be used to continuously analyze information feeds, and large collections of data.
+Via the web-interface, infectious disease analysts can examine dynamic visualizations of GRITS’ analyses, perform powerful queries of an index of over 250,000 infectious disease reports, and examine historical disease emergence events.
+The comprehensive GRITS API can be used to continuously analyze information feeds and large collections of data.
 The API also enables GRITS technology to be easily incorporated into larger surveillance systems.
-GRITS is built on robust and flexible Natural Language Processing (NLP) and machine learning algorithms that can be modified for specific purposes.
-In conjunction with human expertise GRITS will be a valuable tool for disease surveillance.
+GRITS is contains robust and flexible Natural Language Processing (NLP) and machine learning algorithms that can be modified for specific purposes.
+In conjunction with human expertise, GRITS is a valuable tool for infectious disease surveillance.

 Background

 Infectious diseases pose a significant threat to global health, and economic stability.
-Due to extensive globalization, infectious diseases can spread at unprecedented rates.
-Failure to detect localized infectious disease threats early can have pandemic consequence, as demonstrated by Severe Acute Respiratory Syndrome (SARS) in 2003, and H1N1 influenza in 2009.
-Unfortunately, in many resource-poor regions, most prone to infectious disease threats, disease surveillance remains sparse, and is improving slowly, if at all.
-This problem was illustrated recently in the ongoing Ebola Virus epidemic in West Africa, in which the etiological agent of disease was not identified until 85 days after the index case.
-More effective global disease surveillance is desperately needed.
+Due to extensive globalization and urbanization, infectious diseases can spread at unprecedented rates.
+Failure to detect small and localized infectious disease threats rapidly can have extreme consequences, as demonstrated by Severe Acute Respiratory Syndrome (SARS) in 2003 , influenza (H1N1A) in 2009 , and Ebola Virus Disease in 2014.
+Unfortunately, in many resource-poor regions, most susceptible to infectious disease threats, infectious disease surveillance is sparse or ineffective.
+These systems are improving slowly, if at all.
+This problem was illustrated recently in the ongoing Ebola Virus Disease epidemic in West Africa, in which the etiological agent was not identified until 85 days after the first case.
+For these reasons, more effective global disease surveillance is desperately needed.

 Traditional disease surveillance relies on the transmission of epidemiologic information through public health infrastructure.
 This robust system leverages enormous epidemiologic expertise, extensive public health communication networks, and increasingly sophisticated laboratory testing, to detect, report and identify disease outbreaks.
 Despite the power of traditional disease surveillance, it is often hampered by the heterogeneous quality of regional healthcare infrastructure, international discrepancies in reporting procedures, and the influence of political and economic interests.